gitworkflows/devpod/memory-bank/components/dashboard.md

 ## Overview

-The Dashboard is the web-based user interface for Gitpod, providing users with access to workspaces, settings, account management, and other platform features.
+The Dashboard is the web-based user interface for Devpod, providing users with access to workspaces, settings, account management, and other platform features.
 It's a single-page application (SPA) built with modern web technologies.

 ## Purpose